© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Romano-British farmstead and associated annexe, 180m SSE of Herpath House is a scheduled monument protected by Historic England under reference 1011113.
 View the official record →

-The Romano-British farmstead and associated annexe located 180 metres south-south-east of Herpath House in Northumberland is a scheduled ancient monument dating to the Roman period in Britain.
+The Romano-British farmstead and associated annexe located 180 metres south-south-east of Herpath House in Northumberland is a substantial rural settlement of the Roman period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011113.

 Romano-British farmstead and associated annexe, 180m SSE of Herpath House is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011113.